 In the past two decades, sound suppressors have exploded in popularity in the United States domestic commercial market.
-Once upon a time, anything regulated by the National Firearms Act was relatively rare to see, and ownership of them was limited to the truly dedicated.
+Once upon a time, anything regulated by the National Firearms Act (NFA) was relatively rare to see, and ownership of them was limited to the truly dedicated.
 Several factors, including the loosening of some state restrictions and greater consumer awareness of the availability of suppressors have contributed to their proliferation.
 Now, it’s not uncommon to see them for sale behind the gun counters all across the country, even in sporting goods chain stores.
-There are more types of firearms suppressors available, from more manufacturers, than ever before.
+There are more types of firearms suppressors available, from more manufacturers, than ever before — and this includes an increasing number of integrally suppressed barrel options.

 The majority of sound suppressors available today are stand-alone units that attach to the muzzle of a weapon by threading onto the barrel or by coupling with a specially-designed muzzle device.
 This arrangement provides the user with the most flexibility as the suppressor can be utilized on more than one firearm.
 Many models will either work with or can be adapted to multiple calibers.
 Some are even modular, allowing users to increase the size (and sound suppression) at their discretion.
 It can also simplify legal issues, given that these items are NFA regulated and may not be lawful in all jurisdictions.